insooeric/FruitNinja_Mock_Game/README.md

 * Built and Executed in Unity 2022.3.7f1
 ### Installing

-* File "/Exports" includes an exported file for further development.
+* File "/Exports" includes an executable file.

 ### Executing program